 Protocols and Services

-Differentiate between web pages, web servers, and web access.
+- Differentiate between web pages, web servers, and web access.

-Outline simple network management protocol and how it is used.
+- Outline simple network management protocol and how it is used.

 Local Area Networks

-Explain the purpose of a LAN and the benefits it can provide to its users.
+- Explain the purpose of a LAN and the benefits it can provide to its users.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.